2.18 Provisions and contingencies

 Credit risk is the risk that the Company will incurr a loss because its customers or counterparties fail to discharge their contractual obligation.
 The Company manages and controls credit risk by setting limits on the amount of risk it is willing to accept for individual counterparties, and by monitoring exposures in relations to such limits.

 The maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented in the financial statements.
-The Company's major classes of financial assets are cash and cash equivalents, loans, investments, term deposits, trade receivables and security deposits.
+The Company’s major classes of financial assets are cash and cash equivalents, loans, investments, securities for trade, term deposits, trade receivables and security deposits.

-Deposits with banks are considered to have negligible risk or nil risk, as they are maintained with high rated banks / financial institutions as approved by the Board of directors.
+Cash and cash equivalents and term deposits with banks are considered to have negligible risk or nil risk, as they are maintained with high rated banks / financial institutions as approved by the Board of directors.
+Security deposits are kept with stock exchanges for meeting minimum base capital requirements.
+These deposits do not have any credit risk.

 The company's objectives when managing capital are to: